Ex-Bengals coach Marvin Lewis slams NFL's tabled enhanced-diversity plan: 'It was like having Jim Crow laws'

 “We had come a long way as far as assistant coaches, but we never made any inroads in management," Lewis said.
 “This will be a plus requiring more than one minority to be interviewed because it will cause them to take a deeper dive.
 This will allow more minorities more opportunities.”

 There are only two minority general managers in the NFL – Dolphins’ Chris Grier and Cleveland Browns’ Andrew Berry.
-There are no minority NFL team owners.
+There are two minority NFL team owners -- Jacksonville Jaguars' Shad Khan and Buffalo Bills' Kim Pegula.

 With draft picks floated as an incentive, Lewis said it didn’t make sense because no one would want to be in that position.